DevExpress-Examples/wpf-dashboard-how-to-add-custom-caption-menu/Readme.md

-# How to Customize the Caption and Context Menu of a Dashboard Item
+# How to Customize the Item's Caption and Context Menu

 This example demonstrates how to apply the **CaptionCustomizationsTemplate** and **ContextMenuCustomizationsTemplate** templates to customize the caption toolbar and context menu.